On this page

 - Distance measurement

 You should provide as much evidence as possible to support your request.
 Following the review, which can take up to 20 working days, you will receive detailed written notification of the outcome.

 A Senior Officer will review the decision normally within 20 working days.
 You will be sent a written notification of the outcome of the review including

 - Notification of the option to escalate to Stage 2 appeal panel if you wish

-Stage 2 - Review by an Independent Appeals Panel
+Stage 2 - Review by an independent appeals panel

-Should you choose to escalate the matter to stage two of the appeals process, which will go before an Appeals Committee who will review the decision made by the officers, you must do so in writing within 20 working days of receipt of the written notification from Stage 1.
+Should you choose to escalate the matter to stage two of the appeals process, which will go before an Appeals Committee who will review the decision made by the officers, you should do so in writing within 20 working days of receipt of the written notification from Stage 1.

 The Appeals Committee is an independent panel made up of seven Elected Members who will independent of the process to date and be suitably qualified.
 The Appeal Committee will hear written or verbal representation from the parent.